 How to know lien from loan, and what to keep in mind when buying and selling a vehicle

-If you’ve been approved for a car loan you’re likely to encounter the term “lien,” but the chances you’ll know what it means may not be quite so great.
+If you’ve been approved for a car loan then you’re likely to encounter the term “lien,” but the chances you’ll know what it means may not be so great.

 A lien on a car is like a safeguard for the lender or other interested party.
 When you take out an auto loan, a lien is created, which is a lender’s legal right to possession of the vehicle until the loan is repaid.